Updates to the Hopper Flip 12

 Ease of Use

 The Hopper Flip 12 scored well in our ease of use testing.
-It was bested only by the Yeti Hopper Two 30 and Engel HD30 and was on par with the Ice Mule and the Coleman 16-Can.
-The large opening made loading and unloading a breeze, and the durable lining is easy to clean and never let any water leak through in our testing.
+It was bested only by the Yeti Hopper Two 30 and Engel HD30 and is on par with the Igloo Gizmo and the Coleman 16-Can.
+The large opening makes loading and unloading a breeze, and the durable lining is easy to clean and never let any water leak through in our testing.
 The only minor complaint we had was with the zipper, which is incredibly heavy duty and completely watertight.

 When we first got the cooler, the zipper felt a bit sticky, but after applying just a bit of the zipper lubricant (which comes with the cooler), it was silky smooth.
 Occasionally it still would get caught a bit when zipping around the corners, which is why the Hopper Two 30 earned a slightly higher score in this metric (no corners to deal with there).
 However, this in the scheme of things this is a minor complaint that doesn't meaningfully contract from the overall usefulness of this top-notch cooler.